econnet/econ/econ-1.0.rst

 :de: hardware spin-off

-Hardware parts of the product device that have a market outside the product, should form a new separate product, i.e. separate repo, separate `LE`_, separate econ lattice.
+Hardware parts of a product device that have a market outside the product, should form a new separate product, i.e. separate repo, separate `LE`_, separate econ lattice.